rickosborne/cascades/md/13-2-3-manifest.md

 Terry walked back to the jump seats and sat down, waving a newspaper as he passed.

+Hadn't someone asked for a paper?
+That felt so long ago.

 In fact … the only physical difference upon restart seemed to be my appetite.
 Each time I looped I felt like I hadn't eaten in days, even though I know I'd eaten only a couple of hours before the … Wait, what do I call the time before my first restart?
 The first time through.